SubiyaCryolite/jds/README.md

 * Save, Updates and Deletes cascade to child objects and collections
 * All saves and deletes are ACID (transaction based)
 * Eager Loading is applied to embedded objects as well as on collections
-* Supports the automatic generation of flat tables for reporting
 * Supports a portable format that can be serialised to JSON to bypass EAV
 * Supports MySQL, T-SQL, PostgreSQL, Oracle 11G, MariaDB and SQLite
 * Underlying database implemented using the Star Schema